microbus-io/fabric/docs/blocks/layers.md

 [Events](../blocks/events.md) are a type-safe abstraction of publish/subscribe.

-__JSON marshaling and unmarshaling__ code is created based on the type information provided in `service.yaml`.

 The [integration test harness](../blocks/integration-testing.md) spins up the microservice under test along with the actual downstream microservices it depends on into a single testable application, allowing full-blown integration tests to run inside `go test`.

 An [OpenAPI document](../blocks/openapi.md) is automatically created for each of the microservice's endpoints.